 Fans of the original Ian Fleming 007 might be intrigued at this creation of a fictional boyhood of their fictional hero.

-Book 2 in the Young Bond series: "Blood Fever" is due out in January 2006.
+"Blood Fever" is due out in January 2006.